abhijeet1891/rc-upload-custom/README.md

 ## License

-rc-upload is released under the MIT license.
+rc-upload-custom is released under the MIT license.